 309 Macleod Trail, Box 5605, High river, AB T1V 1M7 | Fax: 403-652-7880 | Email

 The purpose of the information sessions was to give an overview of the study and the results including the changes in the flow split between the Highwood and Little Bow Rivers as a result of mitigation completed in and around the Town of High River.
 Opportunities were provided to view maps showing the modelled flood hazard along both Rivers.
 There was also general information on the proposed next steps.

 We understand that a number of our landowners have concerns related to the flood hazard on their property, the impact that mitigation projects (both completed and planned) within the Town of High River may have on that hazard and what help will be available to them to address the hazard.
 Landowners have the opportunity to sign up for individual meetings with representatives from the County to discuss their property in detail.

 Residents may request an individual meeting by calling 403-603-6219 or emailing Flood Study

 Please note these files are very large, 20 MB each

-Hard copies of the Flood Scoping Study are available for purchase at the MD office for $40 to cover the cost of printing.
+Hard copies of the Flood Scoping Study are available for purchase at Foothills County office for $40 to cover the cost of printing.

-Subsequent to the 2013 flood, the MD of Foothills, with support from the Province of Alberta retained the services of AMEC Foster Wheeler Environment and Infrastructure, and Advisian WorleyParsons Group to complete the Scoping Study of Flood Related Areas of Concern on the Highwood River and Little Bow River within the MD of Foothills.
+Subsequent to the 2013 flood, Foothills County, with support from the Province of Alberta retained the services of AMEC Foster Wheeler Environment and Infrastructure, and Advisian WorleyParsons Group to complete the Scoping Study of Flood Related Areas of Concern on the Highwood River and Little Bow River within Foothills County.

 The purpose of the Flood Scoping Study is to: